nicholas-hucal/scaf-it/README.md

 An app that provides React component scaffolding for efficient development.
 Simply enter a few details about your component and a downloadable zip file will be created including;  Component.js, Component.scss and index.js files for your component all linked and ready for use.

 SCAFit is built with React using; React-Router-Dom, Sass and Axios as some key dependencies.
 It requires the use of SCAFit - Server in order to be fully operational.
-This is available here.
+This is available [here](https://github.com/nicholas-hucal/scaf-it-server).

 ## Tech Stack

 **Client:** React, Sass, React Router Dom, Axios

-**Server:** Node, Express, Passport, Knex, MySQL
+**Server:** Node, Express, Passport, Knex, MySQL, OAuth

 ## Features